 A "deep discount" program for residents that apply for the discount could provide, for example, a 90 percent reduction in fare, yielding a fare of \$1.30 per one-way ride.
-Residents will need to apply for the reduced fare program and (depending on funding source) it may be appropriate to apply eligibility criteria.
-Actual ridership would depend on these criteria and marketing efforts.
-This approach could potentially serve many more trips, at lower cost.
-In addition, the existing driver could be available for adding other services.
+Residents will need to apply for the reduced fare program.
+Depending on the funding source, it may be appropriate to apply eligibility criteria.
+Actual ridership would therefore depend on these criteria and marketing efforts.
+This approach could potentially serve more trips, at a lower cost.
+In addition, the driver could be available for other services.